KelvinBeerJones/ceda_database/README.md

 Build sql database to receive social data files extracted from Catalogues and indexes of large national archives.

-A dataset was obtained from the archives of the Rayal Anthropological Institute (RAI) in London, comprising social data of over 2000 persons regarded as involved in the early develoment of the institution of anthropolgy in Britain, before 1871.
+A dataset was obtained from the archives of the Royal Anthropological Institute (RAI) in London, comprising social data of over 2000 persons regarded as involved in the early development of the institution of anthropolgy in Britain, before 1871.
 This dataset became the initial dataset for the Project

 Repo clean_rai_data is private - the data is proprietary